Connect with us

 Stocks

-Earlier in the week, stock indexes hit surprising new highs, bolstered by news of gradual improvement in the labor market and the beginnings of recovery from the pandemic shock.
-Values hit their all-time highest in several months.
-However, despite the lack of an obvious reason, things suddenly took a turn for the worse on Thursday, with stock values plummeting to lows not seen since the increased COVID surge back in June.
+Earlier this week, stock market indexes reached unexpected highs, driven by positive news about gradual improvements in the job market and the initial stages of recovery from the pandemic’s impact.
+Stock values reached their highest points in several months.
+However, without any clear catalyst, the situation shifted dramatically on Thursday, with stock prices plunging to levels not seen since the peak of the COVID outbreak back in June.

-The biggest loss, as one may expect, was seen in Amazon, whose share values dropped by 4.6%.
-This cost CEO Jeff Bezos, who just recently became the world’s very first $200 billionaire, approximately $9 billion.
-Amazon’s losses also rippled outward, affecting Bezos’ ex-wife, MacKenzie Scott, who lost approximately $3.2 billion.
-This loss comes the day after Scott was declared the richest woman in the world, a title which has unfortunately been revoked due to this loss and returned to its previous holder, Françoise Bettencourt Meyers of L’Oreal.
+The most substantial loss was recorded by Amazon, with a 4.6% decline in share prices.
+This resulted in a loss of around $9 billion for CEO Jeff Bezos, who had recently become the world’s first $200 billionaire.
+Amazon’s losses also affected Bezos’ ex-wife, MacKenzie Scott, who lost about $3.2 billion.
+This setback occurred just a day after Scott was named the richest woman in the world, a title she has now relinquished due to this financial loss, which has reverted the title to its previous holder, Françoise Bettencourt Meyers of L’Oreal.

 You May Also Like